thabat12/firstpygame/README.md

 # firstpygame

-Building a basic mini-framework to host pygame apps...
+Building a basic mini-framework to build pygame apps with.
+Will support basic widgets, online/multiplayer, and multi threading processes (hopefully).